 Thursday Night Open

 Hello Everyone!
 This is your one-stop shop for all information pertaining to Thursday Open League.
 This is a semi-competitive league for both men and women that emphasizes fun, learning, and the spirit of curling.
 Open League is a great choice whether it's your first season or your 20th.
 All the details on league structure and rules are below.
-REGISTRATION IS NOW OPEN!

 GOOD CURLING!
 DURUM PROPERARE!